 Are others making you feel guilty about your food choices?
 This book, just named an IPPY gold medalist, reveals the $5.75 trillion secret that food marketers and celebrity spokespeople don’t want you to know.
-What if the claims about the food you’ve been led to believe is superior are actually B.S. (bull speak)?
+What if the claims about the food you’ve been led to believe is superior are actually B.S.
+(Bull Speak)?

 Why do you need Food Bullying?
 Food has become a battleground where marketing labels and misinformation is used to bully and demonize people around their eating choices.
-What if you could stop stressing about what other people think and make eating decisions based on your own needs and preferences?
+What if you could stop stressing about what other people think and make eating decisions based on your own standards?
 This startling look at the misrepresentation of food sheds light on bogus nutrition and environmental claims to help you recognize bullies and defend your food choices.

 - Upends food beliefs with insights from an international, award-winning author in health, medicine, and nutrition.